-Idea: If immigrants from poor countries have less hc (given schooling), they should be employed in jobs that require less hc.
+Idea: If immigrants from poor countries have less human capital (given schooling), they should be employed in jobs that require less human capital.
 Those are jobs held by natives with lower schooling.

 For each source/host pair: compute the average gap between immigrant and native schooling in [occ, ind] cells.
 This is a measure of occupational downgrading.

 To what extent is the wage gap between immigrants and similar natives explained by this?

 Jones (2014) has strong claims about downgrading.
 How do those hold up?